syncfusion-content/fileformat-docs/File-Formats/DocIO/word-to-pdf.md

 ### Restrict all permission in a PDF document

-you can restrict all the permission in a PDF document using [PdfPermissionsFlags](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Security.PdfPermissionsFlags.html)
+You can restrict all the permission in a PDF document using [PdfPermissionsFlags](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Security.PdfPermissionsFlags.html)

 The below code example shows how to restrict Copying and Printing permission of the PDF document.